trinitysc/jekyll-blog/_articles/devotion.md

 It might be as creative as a prayer diary, maybe with an App (for example, check out [Prayer Mate](https://www.prayermate.net/app)).
 It might pick up prayers written by others, like [Charles Spurgeon](https://www.spurgeongems.org/spurgeon-prayers/), or even [those of Jesus](https://www.crossway.org/books/the-prayers-of-jesus-tpb/).

+This is a prayer which we prayed when we were reading through [Ephesians](https://listen.trinitysc.nz/browse/series/80) together.

 > God of our Lord Jesus Christ, glorious Father, may you give each of us at Trinity, the Spirit of wisdom and revelation, so that we may know you better.
 >